Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial1.md

 It is essential that you complete these Weekly Tutorials fully and on time.
 These are your major learning tool in the course.
 There are no late marks.

-### METHOD 1: Connecting To Your Matrix Account From Your Home Computer
+### Method 1: Connecting To Your Matrix Account From Your Home Computer

 You will now learn a quick and simple method of connecting to your Matrix account by opening a text-based **terminal** (in any OS) and issuing the **ssh command.**